glurp/DDS-Checklist/README.md

 2. check with ```ipcs -l```

-3. in /etc/hosts, the first declaration must be your public IP adresse (no local loopback !)
+3. in /etc/hosts, the first declaration must be your public IP adresse (not the local loopback !)

 4. check netstat, greping with the PID if your preocess
     > pgrep -laf YOURPORCNAME